What is bereavement leave?

 How long is bereavement leave?

 The amount of bereavement leave an employer offers may vary depending on company policies.
-Generally, employers provide three days of bereavement leave for immediate family members, such as a spouse, parent, child, or sibling, and one day of leave for non-family members.
+Generally, employers provide three days of leave for immediate family members, such as a spouse, parent, child, or sibling, and one day of leave for non-family members.